-Just an hour’s flight from the mainland, Tasmania is an up and coming holiday destination.
+Just an hour’s flight from the mainland, Tasmania is Australia’s smallest state and an up and coming holiday destination.
 It offers fantastic outdoor activities, diverse wildlife and a unique history.

 Time Difference: GMT +10 hours

 Currency: Australian Dollar

 December to March are the warmest months with temperatures between 17 and 23°C. In the winter (June to August) temperatures fall to between 3 and 11°C.